Designer Interviews: Ayten Gasson of Ayten Gasson Lingerie

 The best reward is when you get some positive feedback from a customer.
 I try and answer all our customer comments and requests myself and it is lovely to hear why they have bought a specific piece.
 We have also had a fantastic response on our new eco range, which highlighted the gap in the market and lets me know I am listening to the people who buy and wear my lingerie.

 5) Your collections have a definite vintage flair.
 What’s your inspiration?

-Each season I chose a very traditional theme and spend weeks designing and sampling with my assistant Sarah.
+Each season I choose a very traditional theme and spend weeks designing and sampling with my assistant Sarah.
 One season it might be traditional English flowers (with many hours spent in Kew Gardens!), while our SS12 was inspired by vintage penny sweets (with many hours spent eating penny sweets!)

 6) What kind of woman is an Ayten Gasson woman?

 Without sounding corny, I hope every woman finds something special within each range.
-I have pieces in the collection that I would wear out, my friends who have a very ‘burlesque’ style find items which work amazingly for them, then my mother loves the nightys!
+I have pieces in the collection that I would wear out, my friends who have a very ‘burlesque’ style find items which work amazingly for them, then my mother loves the nighties!
 I think anyone can find something they can make their own!

 7) What’s your most favorite piece you’ve designed so far?

 The Peace Silk Camisole Set.
 It ticks every box and makes me feel good about what I am doing for a living!
 Promoting ethical fashion, making wearable pieces, showcasing amazing vintage laces and manufacturing in the UK.
-I also love the Annabel Kimono which Sarah co designed.
+I also love the Annabel Kimono which Sarah co-designed.
 It is the most wearable yet special item of silk I could ever have in my wardrobe!

 8) And, most importantly, where can we buy your stuff?